Minneapolis Aquatennial: History

 In 1971 the Tom Thumb Milk Carton Boat Races was conceived by advertising executives looking to drum up sales.

 Minneapolis celebrated its centennial in 1956 in conjunction with the Aquatennial.
 The city's sesquicentennial was July 18–27, 2008, the year Minnesota celebrated 150 years of statehood.
 (Note: Minneapolis was recognized as a town by the state legislature in 1856, and was incorporated in 1858.
 The year of the sesquicentennial celebration was based on the incorporation date to align the city's celebration with the state's sesquicentennial celebration.)

 The Aquatennial was cancelled from 1942 to 1945 because of World War II, and in 2020 because of the COVID-19 pandemic.

+In October 2025, the Minneapolis Downtown Council announced that it would no longer be producing the festival.
+The Aquatennial Ambassador Organization began organizing the event starting in 2026.

 Scholarship program

 The Queen of the Lakes Scholarship Program is a week-long candidate program for women ages 18–22 that is held in Minneapolis in conjunction with the Minneapolis Aquatennial every July.

 The Queen of the Lakes and two Aquatennial Princesses are chosen to represent the festival and city of Minneapolis all over the state, nation and world.
 Fifty young women representing communities throughout the state of Minnesota participate in the program.